Joyce Edwards: Recruiting

 Edwards was considered a five-star recruit and the number two player in the 2024 class, according to ESPN.
 On November 15, 2023, she signed her National Letter of Intent (NLI) to play college basketball at South Carolina, over offers from LSU and Clemson.
 She was the highest-rated player from South Carolina since A'ja Wilson was No. 1 in 2014.

 College career

 On November 28, 2024, against Iowa State, Edwards scored 13 points and 11 rebounds for her first career double-double.
 She was subsequently named the SEC Freshman of the Week for the week ending December 3, 2024.
 During her freshman year, she led South Carolina in scoring, and averaged 13.0 points per game in conference play.
 Her .558 field goal percentage ranked fourth in the SEC.
 She was the Gamecocks' leading scorer in a team-high 13 games, including seven against ranked opponents.
 Following the season she earned first-team All-SEC and SEC all-freshman team honors.
 She became the third Gamecock freshman to earn first-team All-SEC honors, following A'ja Wilson in 2015 and Aliyah Boston in 2020.

+On November 15, 2025, against USC, Edwards recorded 17 points and ten rebounds for her first double-double of the season.
+On December 7, 2025, against North Carolina Central, she recorded 25 points and ten rebounds, and career-high six assist, for her second double-double of the season.
+A week later on December 14, against Penn State, she scored a then career-high 29 points, and six steals, along with five assists, four rebounds, and four blocks.
+The next game against South Florida on December 18, 2025, she scored a career-high 34 points on 14-of-15 shooting from the field.
+During her sophomore year she averaged 19.6 points, and 6.3 rebounds per game.
+She led the team with 19 20-point games, which ranks fifth in single-season program history.
+Following the season she was named a first-team All-SEC honoree, becoming the ninth Gamecock to earn first-team All-SEC honors in multiple seasons and the third to accomplish this feat in her first two seasons.
+She was also named a second-team All-American by the AP, The Sporting News and the U.S. Basketball Writers Association (USBWA).
+She became the eighth sophomore in program history to earn All-American status.